stratospheric-dev/stratospheric/application/README.md

 ### Running the app in dev mode

 * Make sure you have Docker up- and running and Docker Compose installed
-* Start the required infrastructure with `./start-depenencies.sh`
+* Start the required infrastructure with `docker-compose up`
 * Run `./gradlew bootRun` to start the application
 * Access http://localhost:8080 in your browser